-Soon after we began to ponder the question, we found ourselves travelling back and forth between Bombay and London, buried deep in archives, lost in obscure back streets, asking directions to forgotten old buildings and blowing the dust off old books.
+Soon after we began to ponder the question, we found ourselves traveling back and forth between Bombay and London, buried deep in archives, lost in obscure back streets, asking directions to forgotten old buildings and blowing the dust off old books.

 Several months of building work followed.
 Many weeks of training new Dishoom-wallas.
-And eventually we had the answer.
+And eventually, we had the answer.
 Our big shed had become a living breathing restaurant.

 This little stop-motion video documents some of that.
 Certainly, it made us smile!

 Dishoom King’s Cross opened on 20th November.

 We are now taking reservations for tables of any size before 6pm, and tables of 6-11 people from 6pm.
 (Larger groups will be able to visit us from 8th December.)

 Of course, we are still accepting walk-in guests at any time.
 (Currently it’s all rather peaceful, so do pop down and enjoy the lovely relaxed atmosphere whenever you wish!)

 We will be totally delighted to see you there!

 We have arrived at a very sad, but inevitable and clear choice.
 As of now, all Dishooms are now closed to diners.